-Regulation (EU) 2020/873 amending Regulations (EU) No. 575/2013 and (EU) 2019/876 as regards adjustments in response to the covid-19 pandemic
+Regulation (EU) 2020/873 amends Regulations (EU) No. 575/2013 and (EU) No. 2019/876 as regards adjustments in response to the covid-19 pandemic.

-To maximise the banks' capacity to lend money, this Regulation:
+To maximise the banks' capacity to lend money, this regulation:

 - introduced capital relief measure for certain loans granted to SMEs or backed by pensions or salaries.

-EBA statement on consumer protection and payment-related measures and guidelines on moratoria on loan-payments
+EBA statement on consumer protection and payment-related measures and guidelines on moratoria on loan payments

 Additionally, EBA has issued guidelines clarifying that the application of a legal or contractual moratorium adopted as a result of the pandemic, broadly applied to a range of debtors, under the same conditions and only scheduling payments, may not lead to a reclassification under the definition of forbearance; that is, cases where credit institutions grant a concession due to financial difficulties experienced by a borrower.